yash98/journalist-bot/README.md

 A fronted app written using streamlit can be used to create surveys and for filling survey The fronted app interacts with a backend service written using FastAPI The backend service contains the survey bot which use two agent - objective met agent, question generation agent to generate follow up questions wherever needed
-The data for survey questions, conversation done with a survey participant and state of survey is stored in mongodb
+The data for survey questions, conversation done with a survey participant and state of survey is stored in mongodb.
+For LLM capabilities we host the model using vLLM which comes with a lot of LLM inference optimisations out of the box.
+LLM used is quantised gemma-7b-it

 # Automated Evaluation